HanibalAntePortas/get-acq/README.md

 # get-acq 🏢

-GET-ACQ is python tool used to gather all companies aquised by given company domain name.
+GET-ACQ is a python tool used to gather all companies acquired by a given company domain name.
 It is done by calling SecurityTrails API.
 ## Usage 🛠

 python3 get-acq.py --domains domains.txt -a <API_KEY> -o output.txt